 If you stay in the Epcot area as a guest, you’ll want to familiarize yourself with this convenient form of transportation.
 Additionally, anyone planning to do any park hopping on their Disney vacation can use the boats to travel from one theme park to another.

 Disney Friendship Boats Route

-The Disney resort boat service that travels between the resorts and theme parks has a particular route daily.
-Once you get this ride pattern down pat, you’ll have a good idea of how to best use the Disney Friendship Boats.
+The Friendship boats that travel between the resorts and theme parks have a particular route daily.
+Once you get this ride pattern down pat, you’ll have a good idea of how to use this form of transportation best.